 A dedicated hardware GNSS receiver plus antenna results in a complex system architecture.
 An integrated supervision of the receiver performance is not possible.

 Our software positioning engine is seamless integrated into the central ADAS platform.
 This approach leads to a simplified architecture and enables an integrated safety concept.

 A key objective for GNSS-based positioning is to provide integrity while remaining robust against multipath errors, interference and satellite failures.

 The heart of PATHFINDER's functional safety concept and an essential step towards certification according to ISO 26262 is the development of the protection level feature.

 To form a integrity monitoring concept for a protection level computation, two steps need to be taken:

 The protection level is defined as the upper bound of the positioning error.

 The application rejects measurements whose protection level exceeds its alert limit .

 NAVENTIK has successfully developed all preconditions for the protection level computation.
 Based on the implemented development processes, the certification will be the next step.
 PATHFINDER software components will be qualified as a Safety Element out of Context for safety level ASIL-B according to ISO 26262.
+We are following ASPICE as the current standard for software best practices in the automotive industry.
 Furthermore, we are committed to the full qualification of a real time protection level for safety-of-live applications according ISO21448 (SOTIF).